-If you have a solution that contains HF and need transportation, you must do the following:
+If you have a solution that contains HF that needs to be transported you must do the following:

-- 1. Place the object in a clean, chemically compatible secondary container, and close the lid. - 2.
-Remove your gloves before transporting the container to avoid the possibility of chemical contamination on your gloves spreading to door handles and other objects.
-Also, consider putting on a single clean glove to carry the container with leaving an ungloved hand to open doors and handle different objects.
+- 1. Place the object in a clean, chemically compatible secondary container, and close the lid. - Remove your gloves before transporting the container to avoid the possibility of chemical contamination on your gloves spreading to door handles and other objects.
+Also, consider putting on a single clean glove to carry the container with leaving an ungloved hand to open doors and handle other objects.
 You also may have a fellow lab member walk with you to open doors and handle objects for you.